Durga Puja in Kolkata: Economy

 A study - Mapping the Creative Economy around the Durga Puja - has been commissioned by the British Council on behalf of the Department of Tourism, Government of West Bengal.
-In 2021, the British Council in India mapped the creative economy of Durga Puja at ₹32,000 crores for the year 2019 and added that the festival contributed 2.58% of the GDP of West Bengal in fiscal year 2019-2020.
+In 2021, the British Council in India mapped the creative economy of Durga Puja at ₹32,000 crores for the year 2019 and added that the festival contributed 2.58% of the GDP of West Bengal in financial year 2019–2020.
 "Durga Puja in Kolkata" contributes to a large part of this creative economy.

 The economy of Durga Puja in Kolkata is divided into various sectors.
 Major among the various economic sectors are installation, art and decoration, Idol making, lighting and illumination, literature and publishing, sponsorship, advertising, retail, crafts and design (Puja Utensils), film and entertainment, and food and beverage.
-In 2019, Kolkata accounts for 15% share of padal-making (installation, art and decoration) industry of West Bengal, worth ₹129 crores.
+In 2019, Kolkata accounts for 15% share of pandal-making (installation, art and decoration) industry of West Bengal, worth ₹129 crores.
 Both the idol making industry and the lighting and lighting industry contributed ₹120 crores to Durga puja in Kolkata.
+In 2022, the collective economy of Durga Puja was around ₹40000 crore and it created employment opportunities for three lakh people.
+By 2024, the economy stood around ₹50000 crores.